Past Trainees

 Past Intern

 Mr. Bonnaire-Fils is an undergraduate student studying Public Health with a minor in Medical Geography at the University of Florida.
-He is interned with the Institute through the Future Public Health Leaders Program at the UM School of Public Health.
+He interned with the Institute through the Future Public Health Leaders Program at the UM School of Public Health.
 He is interested in entering the fields of social epidemiology and environmental health, and hopes to investigate the impact of firearm-related policy and community-based interventions across geographic areas.

 Joseph Brown